IGBIllinois/s3_posting/docs/config.md

 ## S3 User
 - You need to create a S3 user with read/write permissions to the bucket.
 - For Amazon, a user can be created in IAM.
 Then a bucket policy can be applied in S3
 - An example policy is below.
-Replace <ORGID> and <BUCKETNAME> with your organization id and name of the bucket
+Replace <ORGID>,<USERNAME>, <BUCKETNAME> with your organziation ID, username, and name of bucket
 ```
 {
     "Statement": [